Tinka / Fintech

 Pay In-Store journey

-The end-to-end activation and payment experience for the Tinka Card; from discovery through verification, readiness, and first use; designed to guide a new behaviour with clarity at every step.
+The end-to-end activation and payment experience: discovery through verification, readiness, and first use.

 Omni-channel support layer